gapventures/gapventures/README.md

 Currently, I am focused on architecting sustainable, data-driven systems that transform financial organizations.

-**Featured Project: TeamSyncAI**
+**Featured Project: Reply1 Sports Technology**

 An AI-powered "Assistant Manager" for amateur sports coaches.

-I built TeamSyncAI to solve the coordination chaos of amateur sports.
-It is a full-stack Progressive Web App (PWA) that leverages Generative AI and automated SMS reminders to handle logistics so coaches can focus on the game.
+I built Reply1 to solve the coordination chaos of amateur sports.
+It is a full-stack application that leverages Generative AI and automated SMS reminders to handle logistics so coaches can focus on the game.

 | Core Capability | Technical Implementation |